robynlarsen/design-for-developers/README.md

 * Goals
 * The importance of creative goals and expectation management?
 * Asking questions
+* Without coupling your code with design, the users/customers won't get as much value out of

 ### 4. Case Studies
 * The How